Complete Traceability Multimedia Fingerprinting Codes Resistant to Averaging Attack and Adversarial Noise with Optimal Rate: Conclusion

 \section{Conclusion}

 In this paper we proved a new lower bound on the rate of Euclidean $(t, \delta)$-light complete traceability codes, which shows that the optimal rate has order $\Theta(\log_2t/t)$.
 However, the proof uses probabilistic arguments and does not provide an explicit construction with efficient encoding and decoding algorithms.
 A natural open problem is to design a code with an optimal rate and efficient decoding algorithm.
-Another open task is to design a code capable of finding all members of a coalition for an adversarial noise and linear attack, in which all non-zero coefficients $\lambda_i$ are lower bounded by some constant.